WaelAlbakri/Crime_Rate_Analysis/README.md

 You have two options to view and run this project:

 ### 📌 Option 1: View on GitHub (No setup needed)
-You can simply click on [`Crime_Rate_Analysis.ipynb`](./Crime_Rate_Analysis.ipynb) right here in GitHub to view the full code, charts, and conclusions—no installation or setup required.
+You can simply click on [`Crime_Rate_Analysis.ipynb`](./Crime_Rate_Analysis.ipynb) right here in GitHub to view the full code, charts, and conclusions.
+No installation or setup required.

 ### ⚙️ Option 2: Run on Google Colab
 If you want to execute or modify the code: